Sisler High School: Awards

 Principal George Heshka, who has been principal of Sisler High School since 1980, has overseen the creation of various programs such as the All-Girl classes, the 24-Hour Exile, and the humanitarian groups of Sisler High School.

 Chris Bandfield, social studies department head, won Manitoba's Lieutenant Governor's Classroom Teacher Award, of which only one is awarded annually at the secondary level.

-In 2011, Sisler High School became one of sixty three schools that was recognized by Microsoft as a Pathfinder School within the Innovative Schools Programme.
+In 2011, Sisler High School became one of 63 schools that were recognized by Microsoft as a Pathfinder School within the Innovative Schools Programme.
 This accomplishment allowed Sisler to send a group to Washington D.C. to present Sisler's innovative teaching practices around the world.

 In March 2005, the school was recognized with the Canadians for a Genocide Museum Educator's Award for its contribution to education on issues surrounding genocide; specifically for its In Exile for a While programme.
-The school regards this to be a high honor, as it even edged out distinguished co-nominees—retired lieutenant-general, The Honourable Roméo Dallaire, and Inky Mark, Member of Parliament.
+The school regards this to be a high honor, as it even edged out distinguished co-nominees—retired lieutenant-general, The Honourable Roméo Dallaire, and Inky Mark, member of parliament.

 Sisler students have won the Harry Hood Memorial trophy twelve times.
 This trophy is awarded to student athletes who demonstrate outstanding scholastic and citizenship abilities.
 Sisler students have won this award more times than any other school in the province.

 In 2002 Sisler High School's partnership with IBM was recognized with the "Conference Board of Canada RBC Royal Bank Partners in Education" Award.

 Accelerated Program

 Sisler High School's Accelerated Program allows students to enroll in grade 9 and potentially finish their first year of university by the time they finish their grade 12 year.
-Sisler High School offers five university courses, in conjunction with the University of Winnipeg and the University of Manitoba.
-Those courses include: Calculus 1, Calculus 2, English, Physics, and Psychology.
-Prior to the 2005–2006 school year, Latin was also offered as a course.
-Advanced Placement chemistry is also offered, as well as many other enriched courses.
+For the 2024–2025 school year, Sisler High School offers three university courses, in conjunction with the University of Winnipeg and the University of Manitoba.
+These courses include: Calculus 1, Calculus 2, and English.
+AP Chemistry, AP Physics, and AP Biology are also offered, as well as many other enriched courses.